klystrn/TheTeaShop/README.md

     - Updated README.md to fit new context __Reginald__
     - Created a Kanban board using Notion for project management purposes __Reginald__

+3. 12/01/2023
+    - Add the relevant pages and commit to main, ensure the filepaths are clear throughout all files __Jerel__

 ## Design ##
 ### Colour Scheme ###
 - Orange Dark (#E68D19)